SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 @enduml
 </div>

-#### POS menu
+#### Point of sale menu

 The SEQR terminal menu in the POS can be accessed with administrative rights.
-The menu on the POS may look like this:
+The menu on the point of sale may look like this:

 <img src="/assets/images/seqr_menu.png" />